DACs and ADCs, or there and back again

 This process can continue; it should be clear that after the final iteration, we’re bound to end up with an output voltage that’s 50% of bit #3, 25% of bit #2, 12.5% of bit #1, and 6.25% of bit #0.

-(This doesn’t sum up to 100% because some of the upper range is lost to the pull-down resistor at the bottom of the ladder.)
+(This doesn’t sum up to 100% because some of the upper range is lost to the initial pull-down resistor at the bottom of the ladder.)

 Oversampling DACs